top of page

 • MMSD Stormwater Management Principles & Programs

-architectural concepts and are cost effective by reducing the number of automobiles required to park at developments while reducing their carbon footprint.
-During early planning, TI worked closely with SEWRPC to justify route selections and station locations, and to evaluate the environmental benefits of the E-Way and its introduction into the region.
+All TOD developments are based on sustainable site development principles, include LEEDS architectural concepts, and are cost-effective by reducing the number of automobiles required to park at developments while reducing their carbon footprint.
+During early planning, TI worked closely with SEWRPC to justify route selections and station locations and to evaluate the environmental benefits of the E-Way and its introduction into the region.
 SEWRPC adopted the TI Master Plan and entered it into the 2050 Land Use Master Plan.

 Want to learn more?